 Hélène Cardonais the author of Dreaming My Animal Selves (Salmon Poetry), The Astonished Universe (Red Hen Press), and Life in Suspension (forthcoming from Salmon Poetry in 2016).
 Her translations include Ce que nous portons (Éditions du Cygne), based on What We Carry, by Dorianne Laux; and Beyond Elsewhere, by Gabriel Arnou-Laujeac (forthcoming from White Pine Press in 2016).
 She holds a master’s in American literature from the Sorbonne, taught at Hamilton College and LMU, and received fellowships from the Goethe-Institut and Universidad Internacional de Andalucía.
 She co-edits Dublin Poetry Review,Levure Littéraire, and Fulcrum: An Anthology of Poetry and Aesthetics.

-Born and educated in France, Alice-Catherine Carls is Tom Elam Distinguished Professor of History at the University of Tennessee at Martin.
-She is an internationally published diplomatic and cultural historian of twentieth-century Europe, translator, and literary critic.
-Her career is devoted to breaking down cultural barriers.
+Alice-Catherine Carls is Tom Elam Distinguished Professor of History at the University of Tennessee at Martin.
+An internationally published diplomatic and cultural historian of twentieth-century Europe, she is also a translator and literary critic.
 She serves on several editorial boards and commissions in the United States and abroad.